Skip to content

 Every site page must follow the same aesthetic guidelines to make a customer’s experience feel cohesive.
 Still, don’t go overboard – concise, minimalist designs work well and also make it easier to provide the hassle-free customer experience that shoppers want.

-Keep in mind that if a new visitor to your site finds your website unappealing in any regard, they can go directly to the site of a competitor with the click of a button.
+Keep in mind that if a new visitor to your site finds it unappealing, they can go directly to a competitor’s site with the click of a button.

 At this point, eCommerce development begins to overlap with the operational side of your business.
 That is, many of what online shoppers expect is highly tied up with running an effective and efficient business in the background.